jethnacino/data_projects_TripleTen/Superstore Analysis/README.md

-# File Title: TITLE HERE
+# File Title: SuperStore Analysis
 This is a project I worked on in the TripleTen Business Intelligence Analytics Programs.
 It was an independent project designed to showcase what I have learned about data visualization utilizing Tableau.
 This project is about analyzing the data from SuperStore to review it's operations and increase its profitablity to avoid bankruptcy.

 ### Table of Contents for Repository Artifacts